kbinhnguyen/interlude/README.md

 - [ReactJS](https://reactjs.org/) and [NextJS](https://nextjs.org/)
 - [GraphQL](https://graphql.org/) and [Apollo Server and Apollo Client](https://www.apollographql.com/)

-## Caveats
-This project was completed over the span of 4 days so there is still a lot to be improved on.
-Some known issues:
-- The custom API can’t always handle non-Latin characters (such as Chinese) in track titles or artist names.
-- Special characters and punctuation marks in search strings are not currently supported by the app.
-- The app is currently not supporting returning results beyond the initial 20 if your search query returns more than that.
-- The app is also not implementing authentication or a log-in system.

-Please check back at a later date for additional and perhaps cooler features.
-I will be continuing this project as time permits.

-## Some questions you may have
-### Q: Why did you decide to do server-side rendering for some pages for such a simple web app?
-A: You're absolutely right.
-I didn't have to.
-But I wanted to use this MVP project as an opportunity to learn some new technologies and implement new concepts that are important to backend development as that is where I have the strongest interest.

-### Q: Why did you decide to have your web app NOT integrated with users' Spotify accounts even though the Spotify API does offer this option to developers?
-A: The personal answer is that Spotify already has plenty of personal data on me and I don't want a 3rd-party developer to get access to that information.
-So I'd imagine that there are users out there who are just as concerned with their privacy.
-The web developer answer is that I get less granular data with this approach, and often, when inundated with too much information sometimes we don't know what to do with it.
-Choosing a simple-data route provided me with plenty of opportunities to focus on the more 'raw' aspects of my data, such as working with `img` and `audio` elements.
-Thanks to that I got a lot of practice with ReactJS `useRef` in this project.

 ## To check out the project locally at its current state
 - Make sure you have PostgreSQL installed on your computer.
 - In the root folder, `npm install` to get all dependency packages